 - a.
 Parcels must have a minimum of 80,000 square feet of Lot Area. - b.
 The Principal Building must contain a minimum of 3,000 square feet of Floor Area, excluding basements or cellars, constructed prior to January 1, 1988. - c.
 There shall be no more than one employee for each 300 square feet of Floor Area, constructed prior to January 1, 1988, excluding basements or cellars. - d.
-Off-street parking in the amount of one space for each 300 square feet of Floor Area, constructed prior to January 1, 1988, excluding basements or cellars, shall be provided in accordance with the standards of Section 5.19
+Off-street parking in the amount of one space for each 300 square feet of Floor Area, constructed prior to January 1, 1988,

-- e.
-Signage shall be limited to one identification Sign of no greater than 25 square feet in accordance with the provisions of Section 5.24. - f.
-One Dwelling Unit within the existing Structure may be approved as part of this Special Exception Use approval. - g.
-The use will result in preservation of Open Space and/or historic Sites or Structures. - h.
-The nature of the use will not be of such intensity as to disrupt the peaceful enjoyment of the neighborhood; specifically, the use shall not generate more than 20 Office-related vehicle trips (excluding employee related trips) in any one day from the Site. - i.
+- excluding basements or cellars, shall be provided in accordance with the standards of Section 5.19 - e.
+One Dwelling Unit within the existing Structure may be approved as part of this Special Exception Use approval. - f.
+The use will result in preservation of Open Space and/or historic Sites or Structures. - g.
+The nature of the use will not be of such intensity as to disrupt the peaceful enjoyment of the neighborhood; specifically, the use shall not generate more than 20 Office-related vehicle trips (excluding employee related trips) in any one day from the Site. - h.
 No Building or other use of land, except landscaped areas, shall be situated within 30 feet of any adjacent residential property.